unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/02_client-sdk.md

-APISpark provides your API with client SDKs (Software Development Kit) which you can find in the **Downloads** tab.
+APISpark can generate custom client SDKs (Software Development Kit) for different environments such as Java, Android, GWT and JavaScript (AJAX or Node.js).
+You can find them in the **Downloads** tab.

 1. Select the appropriate API.
 2. Click on the **Downloads** tab.